 Before it becomes a Staph infection, Staphylococcus aureus is actually a pretty harmless bacteria found in your nasal passage.
 All you need to do is dig your nose, then check your phone, et voila!

-If you often commute via public transport, you perhaps have more germs on your phone.
-This is because you touch surfaces such as the pole, seat handles, etc. which a thousand others have touched, most likely without washing their hands.
+Also those of you who often use public transport, your phones might have the most germs than anyone.
+That is because your hands touch surfaces like the pole, seat handles, etc. which god only knows how many thousand other people have touched, and that too probably without washing their hands.

 What Can You Do About It?